nbiederbeck/lst-agn-analysis/README.md

 For development, you should also install atleast pre-commit.
 The enviroment in `workflow/envs/data-selection` should contain everything (Don't forget to `pre-commit install` afterwards).
 This is not a specific development enviroment though.
-Cleaning up the envs is definetively a TODO as it got a bit messy after merging what was originally two projects.
+Cleaning up the envs is definetively a DEV-TODO as it got a bit messy after merging what was originally two projects.

 Also you need the source catalogue.
 Since this requires credentials (standard LST ones), it is not done automatically.
 This is needed only once (or whenever you want to use new runs).